 No, we are not a part of Fort Worth ISD.
 We are our own CharterDistrict and not part of any other.
 As such, we follow our own calendar although some decisions regarding bad weather closures may be influenced by the surrounding districts and their decisions to close during bad weather.

 It is our district policy to not give out wait list information.
 Also, our wait lists do not carry over from year to year.
-The application process for the 21-22 school year will begin again in January 2021 with our lottery being held the first weekend of March.
+The application process for the 21-22 school year will begin again in January 2021 with our lottery being held the first week of March.

 If I have multiple children in the lottery, and only one of my children is drawn, will my other children still be placed?

 At the time of the lottery, siblings of students who are drawn in the lottery are placed on their respective grade level lists if space is available on that particular list.
 If space IS NOT available, the siblings are placed on the waiting list for that grade, prioritized in the order in which they are drawn.

 If my child fails their current grade at their current school, what happens to their placement at HPA?

 The student’s placement in a grade other than that for which the student applied will be dependent on availability in the other grade.
 High Point will follow the laws set forth by the TEA.
 The student will be wait listed, with prioritization based on their date-stamped application.

 High Point Academy will normally host registration events during the summer.

 For each student, please provide us with the following documents